flyingrhinonz/nftwatch/README.md

 * If short comments make it difficult to follow the line - toggle dot padding with:  `.`  to improve readability.
 Change will apply at next table redraw.
+And if this isn't enough:  `,`  will give you even more padding.

 Troubleshooting